 Roseola is a common viral infection in children.
-It is also known as erythema subitum.
+It is also known as erythema subitum or sixth disease.
 Roseola is not a major health problem.
 It goes away on its own without treatment.
 But you can help your child feel better.

-Roseola is caused by a viral infection.
+Roseola is caused by a viral infection in the human herpes virus family.
 It is spread by droplets in the air when someone who is infected sneezes or coughs.
 It most often affects children ages 6 months to 2 years.

 Symptoms progress in stages.
 The stages are:

-Stage two: A rash that appears on the torso after the fever goes away.
+Stage two.
+A rash that appears on the neck down to the torso after the fever goes away.
 The rash is red and can be raised or flat, and may sometimes spread to the face or limbs.
 The rash is not painful.
 It tends to wax and wane (get better and worse) over the course of

 There is no test for roseola.
 It cannot be diagnosed until the fever has gone away and the rash has shown up.
 In some cases, your child’s health care provider will examine your child and do some tests to rule out other causes of fever.

 How is roseola treated?